reagento/dishka/docs/advanced/components.rst

     container = make_container(provider0, provider1, provider2, provider3)

 Components are **isolated**: provider cannot implicitly request an object from another component.
 In the following code ``MainProvider.foo`` requests integer value which is only provided in separate component.
+In the code below there is an error in dependency graph, so we will disable validation to show runtime behavior:

 .. code-block:: python

+    from dishka import make_container, Provider, provide, Scope

     class MainProvider(Provider):
         # default component is used here